Best Price Promise

 Durham to Newcastle train travel guide

-Taking the train from Durham to Newcastle is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Durham, you can arrive at Newcastle in just 12m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Durham to Newcastle is efficient and offers a scenic and comfortable experience.
+With frequent departures from Durham, you can reach Newcastle in just 12m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking